YanKlInnomme/FoundryVTT-k4lt/README.md

  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 3.1.2.0
+ * Update of the debug mode, including translations
+ * Optimization of the character sheet background image (background-sheet.svg) from 1.76Mb to 516kB
+ * Addition of a low resolution mode to switch the character sheet background image (background-sheet.webp) for low specification computers
+ * Addition of attribute levels on the NPC sheet

 ## Version 3.1.1.0
  * Correction of the 'Ongoing' and 'Forward' modifiers (display in the chat of the values taken into account during the roll + automatic reset of the 'Forward' modifier after the roll)
- * Private display (only for the GM and the player concerned) of the dice roll results for actions with 'Disadvantages'
+ * Private display (only for the GM and the player concerned) of the dice roll results for 'Disadvantages' moves
  * Addition of a specific thumbnail for the game system (thumbnail.webp), the image when creating a world remains unchanged (background.webp)

 ## Version 3.1.0.0